Antoine Balland: Le Cateau and Landrecies

 The new Army of the North commander Jean-Charles Pichegru, ordered an attack on Le Cateau-Cambrésis on 29 March 1794.
 The divisions of Balland and Jacques Gilles Henri Goguet advanced from Guise, while Fromentin moved from Avesnes-sur-Helpe.
 In the Battle of Le Cateau, the French were beaten with the loss of 1,200 casualties and four guns, while the Austrians only lost 293 men.
 On 17 and 18 April, Coburg's army drove back Balland, Goguet and Fromentin to open the Siege of Landrecies.
 In the operation, the 60,000-man Coalition army sustained 1,000 casualties including 627 Austrians, while the French lost over 2,000 killed, wounded and missing as well as 24 field guns.
 Since Pichegru was far away at Lille, Balland as the senior general on the spot ordered a counter-stroke.
 The attack on 21 April was repulsed with the loss of 500 killed and four guns.
 One of the dead was Goguet, shot down by mutinous group of his own men.

 On 26 April, the French divisions launched simultaneous attacks on the Coalition positions in the Battle of Beaumont.
 Coalition cavalry rode down the division of René-Bernard Chapuy, capturing thousands of French soldiers and their commanding general.
 Balland's division was routed in a separate action on 26 April.
 Landrecies fell to the Coalition on 30 April.
 New commanders were being promoted to division command; Paul-Alexis Dubois replaced Goguet and Jacques Philippe Bonnaud replaced Chapuy.
 By this time there were protests that Balland's troops fought poorly and that he did not support his fellow commanders.
 Fromentin wrote that, "everyone complains about him".
 On 11 May, Balland was removed from command of his division and replaced by Jean Baptiste Kléber.

 Later career

+Balland was not in the list of active generals on 13 June 1795 and was discharged on 13 March 1798.
+He was employed in Italy when the widespread revolt against the French known as the Veronese Easter broke out on 17 April 1797.
+The insurgents massacred all French soldiers they could find, but the French rear-area commanders competently moved against the revolt.
+Balland was commander of the Verona forts and he fired on the city.
+Though an Austrian force under Johann Ludwig Alexius von Loudon hovered nearby, it failed to intervene before the Peace of Leoben between France and Austria was signed.
+French troops under Charles Edward Jennings de Kilmaine and Charles-Pierre Augereau crushed the rebellion.
+As a penalty, Verona was required to pay a large amount of money.
+Kilmaine, Augereau, and Balland each helped themselves to sums of 200,000 livres, and when Napoleon Bonaparte heard of this, he demanded that the generals disgorge their plunder, though Kilmaine apparently refused to do so.